valoudefou/abtasty-marketing-call-tracking/README.md

 ## Overview

 This integration allows marketing and analytics teams to attribute phone calls to AB Tasty experiments by pushing campaign and variation data into Infinity.
-It ensures:
+Key benefits:

 - AB Tasty exposure is tied to the visitor session
 - Phone calls are linked to the correct experiment variant